shakiyam/vagrant-oracle12.2/README.md

 vagrant ssh
 ```

-Connect to the CDB Root.
+Connect to CDB root and confirm the connection.

 ```console
 sudo su - oracle